aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 Logical constraints are introduced at the top level definition of a validation rule and can be combined and nested to achieve complex validation logic.

-In the following sections we will review each of this constraints with some examples.
+In the following sections we will review each of these constraints with some examples.

 ### 6.1 and